Albany Great Danes football: History

-Bob Ford Era
+Bob Ford era

 During the late 1900s one of the most well known coaches at the university was football coach Bob Ford.
 The architect of the University at Albany's football program, Ford was Albany's only head coach from the reinstatement of the program after a 46-year absence until his retirement at the end of the 2013 season.
 Ford joined the program in 1970 when it was a club.
 After only three seasons at the club level, the program was upgraded to varsity status in 1973, and finished with a 7–2 record.
 In 1974, the team finished 9–0, the school's only undefeated season.
 Ford put together a record of 256-169 with the Great Danes.
 Ford recorded his 250th career win with a 38-10 victory against Duquesne on October 8, 2011.

-During his time with Albany, Ford led the Great Danes to one ECAC North Championships (D-III), one Division III Playoff appearance, two East Football Conference Championships, six Northeast Conference Championships (two Co-Championship) and one Division I Playoff appearance.
+During his time with Albany, Ford led the Great Danes to one ECAC North championship (D-III), one Division III playoff appearance, two East Football Conference championships, six Northeast Conference championships (two co-championship) and one Division I playoff appearance.

 Ford's knowledge has also created a "coaching factory scenario" at the university.
 More than 100 coaches, who have started their careers under Ford, became high school, college, and professional coaches.

 The Great Danes have been successful in football since its first season on the Division I-AA level.
 In the 1999 season the Great Danes compiled a 7–2 overall record, finishing 6–1 in-conference, which was good for second in the NEC.

 In 2002, Ford's team had its first big successful season at the Division I level.
 The Great Danes, led by running-back Gary Jones, would win the program's first-ever Northeast Conference title.
 They would go on to defeat unbeaten Duquesne in the 2002 ECAC Bowl.
 Jones would set the single-season rushing record mark with 1,509 yards (1,380 m) and scoring a program record 22 rushing touchdowns.

 Jones would break his own single-season mark the following season, rushing for 1,524 yards (1,394 m).
 He would also become the programs all-time leading rusher with 3,033 yards (2,773 m) in only two seasons with the Great Danes.

 Success for Ford's program continued during the 2006 season.
 The Great Danes would defeat #11 FCS ranked University of Delaware (a full-scholarship program) 17–10 in front of just over 22,000 people on September 16.
-Two weeks later, for the first time in the program’s history, the team would be ranked in both The Sports Network and College Sporting News Division I-AA national polls, ranked at No. 23 in both national rankings.
+Two weeks later, for the first time in the program's history, the team would be ranked in both The Sports Network and College Sporting News Division I-AA national polls, ranked at No. 23 in both national rankings.
 The Great Danes would finish the season 7–4.